…But first, I’ll tell you mine.

 I have so many friends and colleagues who have felt that similar sense of regret and loss of not having captured the knowledge and experiences of older relatives when they had the chance.
 I’m determined to help others preserve those treasured memories.
 Having worked in the senior community for over 5 years, I’ve learned how eager people are to talk about their lives, as well as how to help them open up, get them laughing, and ready to tell their stories.

-And so begins the next chapter of Trillium – creating affordable personal history videos for families, senior communities & organizations, service & veteran’s groups, historical societies, hospice, and Alzheimer’s Associations – as well as offering photo organizing, scanning, and restoration services.
+- We also offer personal history videos for families, senior communities & organizations, service & veteran’s groups, historical societies, hospices, and Alzheimer’s Associations

 Oh, and the worst words in the world?
 “I never got around to it.”